DFCMK/Blog/README.md

 | Status | **Main Website - User Logged Out**
 |:-------:|:--------|
 | &check; | Typing in a incorrect URL on the page loads the 404 error page
-| &check; | Pasting page that needs authentication loads a forbidden page
-| &check; | Clicking the nav logo loads the home page
+| &check; | Clicking on the nav logo loads the home page
-| &check; | Clicking the Home button on the nav bar loads the home page and lists all reviews
+| &check; | Clicking on the Home button on the nav bar loads the home page and lists all reviews
-| &check; | Clicking the All button on the nav bar lists all reviews
-| &check; | Clicking the Albums button on the nav bar lists all album reviews
-| &check; | Clicking the Concert button on the nav bar lists all concert reviews
+| &check; | Clicking on Login loads the Login page.
-| &check; | Clicking the Log In / Sign Up loads the sign up page
+| &check; | Clicking on Register loads the Login page.
-| &check; | 6 Reviews are rendered for the user on all / albums / concert page before pagination kicks in
+| &check; | 6 Reviews are rendered for the user on the Homepage before pagination kicks in
-| &check; | Clicking the Read More button on the a review card loads the review detail page
+| &check; | Clicking a specific Post on the Homepage will render the hole post in detail.
-| &check; | In the details view the user cannot create a comment
+| &check; | In the details view the user cannot create a comment, but read other users comments below the post.
-| &check; | Clicking the Instagram link in the footer area opens Instagram in a new window
+| &check; | Clicking the Instagram link in the footer area opens Instagram in a new window.
-| &check; | Clicking the YouTube link in the footer area opens YouTube in a new window
+| &check; | Clicking the YouTube link in the footer area opens YouTube in a new window.
-| &check; | Clicking the LinkedInlink in the footer area opens LinkedIN in a new window
+| &check; | Clicking the LinkedInlink in the footer area opens Facebook in a new window.
-| &check; | Clicking the Twitter link in the footer area opens Twitter in a new window
+| &check; | Clicking the Twitter link in the footer area opens Twitter in a new window.

 | Status | **Main Website - User Logged In**
 |:-------:|:--------|
 | &check; | Typing in a incorrect URL on the page loads the 404 error page
-| &check; | Pasting page that needs authentication loads a forbidden page
 | &check; | Clicking the nav logo loads the home page
 | &check; | Clicking the Home button on the nav bar loads the home page and lists all reviews
-| &check; | Clicking the All button on the nav bar lists all reviews
-| &check; | Clicking the Albums button on the nav bar lists all album reviews
-| &check; | Clicking the Concert button on the nav bar lists all concert reviews
-| &check; | 6 Reviews are rendered for the user on all / albums / concert page before pagination kicks in
+| &check; | Six reviews are rendered for the user on the Home/Profile (Published Posts/Favorite Posts) before pagination kicks in.
-| &check; | Clicking the Read More button on the a review card loads the review detail page
+| &check; | Clicking a specific post on the Homepage will render the hole post in detail.
-| &check; | In the detail view the logged in user can comment a review
+| &check; | In the detail view the logged-in user can leave a comment below the review
-| &check; | When user submits a comment a message with approval information is being showed on the page
+| &check; | When a user submits a comment, a message will inform the user that the comment is awaiting approval.
-| &check; | In the detail view the logged in user can update/delete the comments written by themselves
+| &check; | In the detail view the logged-in user can edit and delete the comments written by themselves.
-| &check; | Clicking the update button loads the update comment page
+| &check; | Clicking the edit button will transfer the comment's content into the create-comment container on the right side.
-| &check; | Clicking the delete button loads the delete comment page
+| &check; | Clicking the delete button will open a Modal where the user have to confirm a second time the deletion.
-| &check; | In the detail view the logged in user can like/unlike reviews
+| &check; | In the detail view the logged in user can like/unlike with a thumb up and down below the review
-| &check; | In the detail view the logged in user can update/delete the reviews written by themselves
+| &check; | In the detail view the logged in user can update/delete reviews written by themselves
-| &check; | Clicking the update button in the detail view loads the update review page
+| &check; | Clicking the edit button below the review within the detail view, will only appear on reviews written by the logged in user, will open the update_post form and repopulate it with its content.
-| &check; | Clicking the delete button in the detail view loads the delete review page
+| &check; | Clicking the delete button below the review within the detail view, will open up a modal, where the user have to confirm the deletion a second time.
-| &check; | Clicking the My Reviews button in the logged in user menu lists the logged in users reviews
+| &check; | Clicking the Profile button in the navbar, lists the logged in users reviews as *Your Published Posts* and the reviews marked as favorites as *Your Favourite Posts*..
-| &check; | Clicking the update button in the My Reviews view loads the update review page
+| &check; | Clicking the update button in the Profile view, will open the UserUpdateForm and allow the user to change his Profile name, email and upload a new Profile image.
-| &check; | Clicking the delete button in the My Reviews view loads the delete review page
+| &check; | Clicking the delete button in the Profile view, will open up a modal where the user have to confirm the deletion of the profile.
-| &check; | In the My Reviews view the information about the review status is correct
+| &check; | Clicking the about in the navbar will render the about page with brief information, and motivation about the site and below that contact detail to contact the *Restauran-Review-Blog*
 | &check; | In the logged in user menu the Admin Area is not visible
-| &check; | Clicking the Show Profile Page button in the logged in user menu loads the My Profile page
+| &check; | Clicking the Show Profile Page button in the logged in user menu loads the Profile page of the user and shows his user details with his profile image and below that his own published posts, and posts marked as favorites
 | &check; | Clicking the Instagram link in the footer area opens Instagram in a new window
 | &check; | Clicking the YouTube link in the footer area opens YouTube in a new window
 | &check; | Clicking the LinkedInlink in the footer area opens LinkedIN in a new window